Governance and Engagement

 The Faculty Office has produced and published its Assurance (Risk and Supervision) Policy against which the Faculty Office risk assesses its activities.

 Inspections of notarial practices are governed by the Notaries (Inspections) Regulations 2014.
-In December 2019 the inspectors submitted their annual report to the Faculty Office for the previous year, which is available to read here: Inspections Report 2019 (issued December 2019).
+The inspectors submitted their annual report to the Faculty Office for 2022, which is available to read here: Inspections Report 2022 (issued September 2023).

 Inspections are carried out by senior notaries.
 Following an inspection, the inspector completes a standard Questionnaire.
 This forms the basis of the inspection report.